casualcomputer/accounting_fraud/README.md

 # Questions
 - The reason why we should normalize time series data before autoencoders
 - Do we need an activation layer in autoencoder?
+- WhaT accuracy metric to use for time series autoencoder